-What Is AWS Certification?
-And How to Prepare For It
+What Is The AWS Certification Process?
+Learn How to Prepare For It

 AWS certification is given for passing an exam.
 This marks a level of Amazon Web Services cloud expertise.

 My AWS journey started in 2012.
 I first used AWS to build web infrastructure to help companies deliver better experiences for their customers and scale to handle higher traffic volumes.

 Since then, I’ve helped companies transition legacy SaaS workloads involving many physical servers to AWS.
 I’ve also led efforts to plan and build new transactional and content management systems.